MikeTaylor/palaeo-vo/vo-manuscript.md

 ---
 ![Figure G. Procoelous vertebrae](figures/export-jpeg/Figure-G-procoelous-vertebrae.jpeg)

-> **Figure G.** Proceoelous vertebrae for which it is difficult to determine the orientation of the articular surfaces.
+> **Figure G.** Proceoelous vertebrae for which it is difficult to determine the orientation of the articular surfaces, scaled to the same vertebral height.
 > **A.** Komodo dragon _Varanus komodoensis_, LACM Herpetology specimen 121971, cranial caudal vertebra in right lateral view.
-Note the extremely convex caudal articular surface to the left; the cranial articular surface to the right is correspondingly convex.
+Note the extremely convex and strongly inclined caudal articular surface to the left; the cranial articular surface to the right is correspondingly convex and inclined.
-> **B.** _Alligator mississippiensis_ MCZ 81457, fifth cervical vertebra, from 3D scans by Leon Claessens.
-While the caudal articular surface is strongly convex, its orientation can be interpreted as that of the well-defined "collar" that surrounds it.
+> **B.** _Alligator mississippiensis_ WRAZL 9840044, seventh cervical vertebra (with cervical rib attached) and sixth cervical vertebra (without rib) in articulation, in right lateral view.
+Photograph kindly provided by Jess Miller-Camp.
+While the caudal articular surfaces are strongly convex, their orientation of each can be interpreted as that of the well-defined "collar" that surrounds it.

 ---